Part of the Oxford Instruments Group

 Plasmas emit a broad spectrum of photon energies including in the soft and hard X-ray range.
 X-ray images can be acquired either through direct absorption of X-rays onto a 2D silicon-based camera sensors, for energies <20 keV, or using scintillators lens or fibre coupled to a CCD or sCMOS detector.

-X-rays can be used to identify the fine structure of chemical species as well as understanding material composition which is not possible in the visible range.
+Our range of X-rays cameras can be used to identify the fine structure of chemical species as well as understanding material composition which is not possible in the visible range.

 Contact Applications Specialist